vercel-community/bash/README.md

-# Bash Builder (`now-bash`)
+# Verecl Bash Runtime (`vercel-bash`)

-*Status*: Alpha

-The Bash Builder takes an entrypoint of a bash function, imports its dependencies, and bundles them into a Lambda.
+The Bash Builder takes an entrypoint of a Bash function, imports its dependencies, and bundles them into a Lambda.

 A simple "hello world" example: